 After the eventful day, you can look forward to your afternoon destination in Bwindi.
 Buhoma Village is the perfect place for a pleasant afternoon walk where you can stretch your legs.
-The numerous craft markets are ideal for tranquil strolls.
+The craft markets are ideal for tranquil strolls.
 Or how about visiting the ancient Batwa tribe that lives in the forest?

-Two nights at The Haven with full board in a Standard Room, Bwindi Impenetrable Forest, Uganda
+Two nights at The Haven with full board in a standard room, Bwindi Impenetrable Forest, Uganda

-Today is the highlight of your holidays and the reason for your journey: gorilla tracking!
+Today is the highlight of your vacation and the reason for your journey: gorilla tracking!
 In the next three to six hours, you will experience an incredible tracking adventure.
 Goosebumps will begin to cover your body as the adventure starts in the village gardens that lead into the jungle.
 The rangers carry a machete with them to cut your way through the jungle's rough terrain and underbrush.

 A rustling, sudden silence, and patient pause — go on a sensory journey for the next few hours in search of the gorillas.
 Your ranger is an experienced tracker and will signal you when you finally meet a family.
 Armed only with your camera, leave all your belongings behind and slowly approach the gentle giant.
 Listen to your guide because they know how to interpret the behavior and movements of the creatures.
-Take a closer look, as most of the younger ones hide in the undergrowth or playing close to their parents.
-Females and males, or even a dominant silverback, might cross your path and promise rare photos.
+Take a closer look, as most of the younger ones hide in the undergrowth or play close to their parents.
+Females and males, or even a dominant silverback, might cross your path for rare photos.
 Feel the goosebumps rise as the gorillas play and interact with each other.
 What an unforgettable experience!

 On your way back to your accommodation, let the impressions sink in and truly think about the uniqueness of the experience you just had.